DataDog/hiring-engineers/answers.md

 - One thing I saw while trying to debug was 'installing from source' so I look up a tutorial and find this: https://www.howtogeek.com/105413/how-to-compile-and-install-from-source-on-ubuntu/
   - I run sudo apt-get install build-essential
   - I go here to find source files: https://pypi.org/project/ddtrace/#files and download them
-  - I guess and make a shared folder
+  - I guess and make a shared folder in my VM to access the files
   - Then my computer freezes.
 I think this might be doomed.

 #### Attempt 8: Make a new VM, this time with v 16.04!
-- Actually let me see if making a new VM does the trick...
+- Next idea: Let me see if making a whole new VM does the trick...
 - I run vagrant destroy to delete the old Vagrantfile
 - Then run vagrant init ubuntu/xenial64 instead of what's in the tutorial (hashicorp/precise64) so we get the right version in our new VM.
 I find the name of the box here: https://app.vagrantup.com/boxes/search
 - Then run: vagrant up